prommis/prommis/.github/PULL_REQUEST_TEMPLATE.md

 By contributing to this software project, I agree to the following terms and conditions for my contribution:

-1. I agree my contributions are submitted under the license terms described in the LICENSE.txt file at the top level of this directory.
+1. I agree my contributions are submitted under the license terms described in the LICENSE.md file at the top level of this directory.

 2. I represent I am authorized to make the contributions and grant the license.
 If my employer has